mwaskom/seaborn/README.md

 Dependencies
 ------------

-Seaborn supports Python 2.7 and 3.5+.
+Seaborn supports Python 3.6+ and no longer supports Python 2.

 Installation requires [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [pandas](https://pandas.pydata.org/), and [matplotlib](https://matplotlib.org/).
 Some functions will optionally use [statsmodels](https://www.statsmodels.org/) if it is installed.